Best Canadian Tech Stocks

 Invesco QQQ CAD Index ETF (TSE:QQC-F.TO)

-This ETF is designed to mirror the NASDAQ 100 index, which holds the biggest names in tech like Amazon, Netflix, Apple, Facebook, Microsoft, Tesla, etc., thus giving the investor exposure to the most extensive tech index in the world and a diversified portfolio.
+This ETF is designed to mirror the NASDAQ 100 index, which holds the biggest names in tech like Amazon, Netflix, Apple, Facebook, Microsoft, Tesla, etc., thus giving the investor exposure to the most extensive tech index worldwide and a diversified portfolio.
 The investor is also safe from foreign exchange risk as the ETF’s assets are hedged to the Canadian Dollar.
 The ETF has an AUM of $370 million and has returned 180% over the past five years.

 As you can see from the stocks above, the wealth created by the technology sector has been unparalleled in any industry.
 The sector is poised for growth in the years to come because of its applications to every sector of the economy.
-Due to low-interest rates and rising inflation, there has never been more reason to start investing savings in the stock markets.
+Due to low interest rates and rising inflation, there has never been more reason to start investing savings in the stock markets.
 In today’s time, the technology sector is a key growth sector that deserves weightage in every investor’s portfolio.

 Sources